replicatedhq/troubleshoot.sh/analyze/source/container-runtime.md

 description: Analyzing the container runtime on each node of the Kubernetes cluster
 ---

-The `containerRuntime` analyzer is used to report on each nodes container runtime that's installed.
+The `containerRuntime` analyzer is used to analyze the container runtime(s) available in the cluster.
 The `when` attribute supports standard comparators to compare to the detected runtime.

+The `contrainerRuntime` analyzer uses the data collected in the [clusterResources](https://troubleshoot.sh/collect/cluster-resources) is included in the support bundle.
+The `clusterResources` collector is automatically added and will always be present.

 ## Parameters

-*This analyzer does not support any parameters.*
+*There are no parameters available for this analyzer.*

 ## Example Analyzer Definition